jeremyzilar/mada/_pages/faq.md

 **July 2025:** The MRA director resigned over lack of City support.

 **August 2025:** MADA received a draft legal document to negotiate with remaining MRA staff, the City Manager, and City Attorney.
-Several terms contradicted prior agreements and compliance already completed in 2024.

-### 8. What is the current status of the project?

-Legal negotiations on the Ground Lease and Development Agreement continue and MADA is awaiting City staff response.
+**January 2026:** MADA and the City completed negotiations on the Ground Lease and Development Agreement.

-### 9. What is needed for the project to move forward?

-Once we reach agreement on terms with City staff, we need the Governing Body's approval.
-Strong community support and attendance at that Governing Body meeting in late 2025 or early 2026 will be important.

-Once approved, the project is "greenlit" and can move forward with Phase 1.
-This includes completing construction documents, securing remaining fundraising needed for Phase 1, acquiring building permits, and starting construction.

-### 10. Why is this project important?

-**Capacity Building:** Supports the creative sector by providing affordable, sustainable space for creatives and organizations.

-**Economic and Social Impact:** Invests in real estate to lower nonprofit rents and operating costs, and creates proximity and synergy for multiple organizations to collaborate on projects, job pathways, and youth programs for greater collective impact.

-**Community Resilience:** Helps offset reductions in federal funding, contributing to social and economic stability.

-### 11. When is the City Council meeting?

-The meeting date has not yet been scheduled.
-We are waiting on the final legal terms from the City, after which our packet will be complete and we will receive a date to appear for a Council meeting.

-### 12. How can the public support this project?

-Your support is meaningful!
-Encouraging current and upcoming City Council members to reaffirm the value of this project and the positive impact it will have on Midtown's community is a vital step toward approval.

-We encourage you to reach out to your Council members and urge them to vote for this vital project to move forward once we have a set meeting date.
-You can sign a letter of support [here](https://airtable.com/appqw8aswti0sLc5B/shr1YV2qqkRyx684H) or reach out to the Governing Body directly [here](https://www.santafenm.gov/governing_body).
+**April - June 2026:**